kevinronu/searchable/README.md

    docker compose up
    ```

-With these steps completed, Email Indexer is now running on your local environment..
+With these steps completed, Email Indexer is now running on your local environment.

 ## Project Overview